Rust and Cosmopolitan Libc

 was with the filename of my target JSON.
 So some part of the code or build

-it specifically needs a target name like x86_64-linux-unknown-cosmo
+it specifically needs a target name like x86_64-linux-unknown-cosmo, otherwise

 name of the JSON matter?
 I don’t know, but I’m happy that this bug doesn’t